IshitaGopal/ishitagopal.github.io/_pages/tutorials.md

 &ndash; [Collecting messages from Telegram using Telegram’s API and Python](https://medium.com/@ishitagopal/collecting-messages-from-telegram-using-telegrams-api-and-python-5d7e4a9286b2)

 This tutorial illustrates how to use the `Telethon` library in Python to collect messages from any public channel or group chat on Telegram.
 It covers basics of concurrent and asynchronous programming, required for utilizing the Telethon package effectively.
-The tutorial also shows how to extract and saving information from the retrieved responses and employs k-means clustering to analyze topics discussed in the posts collected from the official channel of the [New York Times](https://telegram.me/nytimes).
+The tutorial also shows how to extract and save the retrieved responses and employs k-means clustering to analyze topics discussed in the posts collected from the official channel of the [New York Times](https://telegram.me/nytimes).

 <div style="display: inline-block; width: 40%; margin-bottom: 0.5em;">
     <img src="{{ishitagopal.github.io}}/images/telegramapi_func.png" style="width: 100%;">